ares-emulator/ares-emulator.github.io/compatibility.md

 If you encounter any problems, please let us know by either creating an issue on [GitHub](https://github.com/ares-emulator/ares/issues) or updating the compatibility list.

+NOTE: This compatibility list is currently work-in-progress, don't be alarmed by the unexpectly low numbers for some systems

 <table>
   <tr>
     <th class="default-sort">System</th>